Back to: ASP.NET Core Identity Tutorials

 "SMSSettings": { "AccountSID": "Your Account SID", "AuthToken": "Your Account Auth Token", "FromNumber": "Your Twilio Number" }

-Creating SMS Sending Service in ASP.NET Core:
+Creating SMS Sending Service:

-using Twilio.Types; using Twilio; using Twilio.Rest.Api.V2010.Account; namespace ASPNETCoreIdentityDemo.Services { public class SMSSender { // To access configuration settings from appsettings.json. private readonly IConfiguration _configuration; // Variables to store Twilio account credentials and the sender's phone number private readonly string?
+using Twilio.Types; using Twilio; using Twilio.Rest.Api.V2010.Account; namespace ASPNETCoreIdentityDemo.Services { public class SMSSender : ISMSSender { // To access configuration settings from appsettings.json. private readonly IConfiguration _configuration; // Variables to store Twilio account credentials and the sender's phone number private readonly string?
 AccountSID; private readonly string?
 AuthToken; private readonly string?
 FromNumber; public SMSSender(IConfiguration configuration) { _configuration = configuration; // Retrieve Twilio Account SID, Auth Token, and FromNumber from appsettings.json.
-AccountSID = _configuration["SMSSettings:AccountSID"]; AuthToken = _configuration["SMSSettings:AuthToken"]; FromNumber = _configuration["SMSSettings:FromNumber"]; } // Asynchronous method to send an SMS message. public async Task<bool> SendSmsAsync(string toPhoneNumber, string message) { try { // Validate input parameters to ensure 'to' and 'message' are not empty. // Return false if invalid. if (string.IsNullOrEmpty(toPhoneNumber) || string.IsNullOrEmpty(message)) { return false; } // Check if Twilio credentials are missing, and throw an exception if so. if (string.IsNullOrEmpty(AccountSID) || string.IsNullOrEmpty(AuthToken)) { throw new ArgumentException("Twilio Account SID and Auth Token must be provided in the configuration."); } //Please check + symbol before the Phone Number which is required by Twilio if (!toPhoneNumber.StartsWith("+")) { toPhoneNumber = "+" + toPhoneNumber; } // Initialize the Twilio client with the provided AccountSID and AuthToken for authentication.
-TwilioClient.Init(AccountSID, AuthToken); // Create a new instance of CreateMessageOptions to configure the SMS details. var messageOptions = new CreateMessageOptions(new PhoneNumber(toPhoneNumber)) // Set the recipient phone number. { From = new PhoneNumber(FromNumber), // Set the sender phone number (from the configuration).
-Body = message // Set the body content of the message. }; // Use the Twilio API to send the SMS asynchronously. var msg = await MessageResource.CreateAsync(messageOptions); // If the SMS is successfully sent, return true. return true; } catch (Exception) { // Handle any exceptions (e.g., network issues, Twilio errors) and return false. return false; } } } }
+AccountSID = _configuration["SMSSettings:AccountSID"]; AuthToken = _configuration["SMSSettings:AuthToken"]; FromNumber = _configuration["SMSSettings:FromNumber"]; } // Asynchronous method to send an SMS message. public async Task<bool> SendSmsAsync(string toPhoneNumber, string message) { try { // Validate input parameters to ensure toPhoneNumber and message are not empty. if (string.IsNullOrEmpty(toPhoneNumber) || string.IsNullOrEmpty(message)) { // Return false if invalid. return false; } // Check if Twilio credentials are missing, and throw an exception if so. if (string.IsNullOrEmpty(AccountSID) || string.IsNullOrEmpty(AuthToken) || string.IsNullOrEmpty(FromNumber)) { throw new ArgumentException("Twilio Account SID, Auth Token, and FromNumber must be provided in the configuration."); } //Please check + symbol before the Phone Number which is required by Twilio if (!toPhoneNumber.StartsWith("+")) { toPhoneNumber = "+" + toPhoneNumber; } // Initialize the Twilio client with the provided AccountSID and AuthToken for authentication.
+TwilioClient.Init(AccountSID, AuthToken); // Create a new instance of CreateMessageOptions to configure the SMS details. // Set the recipient phone number. var messageOptions = new CreateMessageOptions(new PhoneNumber(toPhoneNumber)) { // Set the sender phone number (from the configuration).
+From = new PhoneNumber(FromNumber), // Set the body content of the message.
+Body = message }; // Use the Twilio API to send the SMS asynchronously. var msg = await MessageResource.CreateAsync(messageOptions); // If the SMS is successfully sent, return true. return true; } catch (Exception) { // Handle any exceptions (e.g., network issues, Twilio errors) and return false. return false; } } } }

-Registering the SMSSender Service in Program Class:
+Registering the SMSSender Service:

-Next, we need to register the SMSSender Service to the built-in dependency injection container.
+Next, we need to register the SMSSender Service with the built-in dependency injection container.
 To do so, please add the following code to the Main method of the Program class.
 This registers the SMSSender class so that it can be injected into controllers or other services within your application.